xxxserxxx/stmps/README.md

 ```

 The default is `▉▊▋▌▍▎▏▎▍▌▋▊▉`.
 Set only one of these at a time, and the glyphs must exist in the font that the terminal running stmps is using.

+### Search Controls

+- `/`: Focus search field
+- `Enter`: In the search field, initiates a server-side search in all attributes for the text
+- `Enter` / `a`: In one of the columns (artist, album, song), adds that item (recursively) to the queue
+- Arrow keys navigate between the columns and search field

 ## Advanced Configuration and Features